fordplnes/fordplnes/README.md

 </p>

 <p align="center">
-gf fandom iwec, i don't like most of you.
+gf fandom iwec, most of you are genuinely weird.

 <p align="center">
 keep your ships far away from me, thanks. i don't like discussing them.